Switching From Methadone To Suboxone: Benefits And Risks

 Methadone is a synthetic opioid drug.
 Like other opioids, it can be difficult to detox from.
 Unlike opioids such as heroin or oxycodone, methadone can reduce opioid cravings during treatment and lessen the severity of opioid withdrawal.

 Suboxone contains the active ingredients buprenorphine and naloxone.
 It is chemically different from methadone.
-Suboxone can for many be the preferred treatment for opioid addiction, in part because it does not produce euphoric effects or some other displeasing side effects of methadone.
+Suboxone can be the preferred treatment for opioid addiction, in part because it does not produce euphoric effects or any other unpleasant side effects of methadone.

-Reasons someone might wish to switch to Suboxone:
+Reasons someone may wish to switch to Suboxone:

 Making The Transition To Suboxone